TA-Data-Analyst/Data_Analysis_Portfolio/README.md

 This section will list various materials that I have created to showcase my presentational skills.

 ### University Dissertation Pitch Presentation
 **Description:** For my Bachelor's dissertation at university, I created a presentation to pitch my topic of choice to fellow students as well as overseeing professors.
-The aim of the Presentation was to givbe a brief overview and background knowledge of what topic question my dissertation would try to answer.
+The aim of the Presentation was to give a brief overview and background knowledge of what topic question my dissertation would try to answer.
 I believe it showcases my ability to make informative yet clear and concise presentations well.
 <br>
 **Presentation Slides:** ['Pitch Presentation Slides'](https://github.com/TA-Data-Analyst/Data_Analysis_Portfolio/blob/main/TA_dissertation_pitch_presentation.pdf)